 Freshen Dresser Drawers, Closets, Suitcases, and Cars

-Before you use soap bars for all our household tips, get double duty by storing scented soap bars in dresser drawers, closets, suitcases, and car interiors to add freshness.
-Wrap the bars in a bit of fabric (an old washcloth works great) and tuck them away.
+Before you use soap bars, get double duty by storing scented soap bars in dresser drawers, closets, suitcases, and car interiors to add freshness.
+Remove any outer wrapping and wrap the bars in a bit of fabric (an old washcloth works great) and tuck them away.
 Works great in smelly shoes and boots, too.

 Make Furniture Assembly Easier